bioinfonerd/rnaseq-to-cycif/README.md

 ## Programming Rationale
  ### PART 1: QC
     -  QC checks ie search all CyCif Antibodes with Ensembl names to check if possible
-    -  Method is independent of how Zoltan organizes Antibody Table
+    -  Method is independent of how Antibody Table is organized and updated
     -  Matches Gene Name to provide a match for each CyCif Antibody Catalog Number
     -  Prints out statistics on how many matches, where found, and what % of CyCif Antibodies were Found